FlugsCoding/FlugsCoding/README.md

 - Django
 - And more.

+A large majority of my GitHub contributions over time are on private repositories, and my portfolio is currently not up because I generally haven't needed it.
+If you would like to view any of my work, contact me via any of the methods provided below.

 Here is some basic information about me:

 - 🔭 I’m currently working on a few small-scale web projects.
 I am not taking projects from people I do not already work with.